 Active Spelling Practice Ideas

-1. Have the child spell the words out loud while trying to keep a balloon in the air, tapping it upward with each letter.
+1. Spell the words out loud while trying to keep a balloon in the air, tapping it upward with each letter.

 2. Jump across the room or the lawn.
 For each spelling word that is correct, the child may take one jump.
 If you have multiple children, see who can make it to the other end first.

 3. Write the words in the air using a feather.

 4. Use sign language to sign each letter of a spelling word.
 This may be slow at first, but the child will become proficient in signing letters by the end of the year.

 5. Without making any sound, mouth each letter to a friend and see if he or she can guess the word.

 6. Hold an exercise pose while spelling each word.